vedi/restifizer/README.md

   }
 ```

+### Handlers

 #### pre

 `pre: function (req, res, callback)`

 `pre` is a preprocessor that is executed at the begining before any other logic runs.
 It's a good point to check
 preconditions of your request.
 For example check if the request is executed by Admin:
 ```
       pre: function (req, res, callback) {